openkruise/kruise/docs/proposals/YYYYMMDD-template.md

 ### Requirements (Optional)

 Some authors may wish to use requirements in addition to user stories.
-Technical requirements should derived from user stories, and provide a trace from use case to design, implementation and test case.
+Technical requirements should be derived from user stories, and provide a trace from use case to design, implementation and test case.
 Requirements can be prioritised using the MoSCoW (MUST, SHOULD, COULD, WON'T) criteria.

-The FR and NFR notation is intended to be used as cross-references across a CAEP.

 The difference between goals and requirements is that between an executive summary and the body of a document.
 Each requirement should be in support of a goal,